 Here are some quick visual instructions.
 Remember that full instructions with exact ingredients will be in the recipe card below!

-Step 1: Mix together yellow cake mix, pineapple (with juice!), oil and eggs.
+Step 1: In a large bowl, mix together cake mix, pineapple (with juice!), oil, and eggs.
 I like to use an electric hand mixer, but a wooden spoon or whisk works fine, too.

-Step 2: Pour batter into a 9 x 9 baking pan.
+Step 2: Pour batter into a 9 x 9 cake pan.

 Step 3: Combine nuts and brown sugar in a small bowl.
-Spread the nut/brown sugar mixture over the entire cake.
+Spread the nut/sugar mixture over the entire cake.

 RECIPE TIPS & TRICKS

-- If you see the cake getting too brown on the top while baking, loosely cover the baking pan with foil.
+- If you see the cake getting too brown on the top while baking, loosely tent the baking pan with foil.

-- For a quicker baking time (and thinner pieces), use a 9 X 12 baking pan.
+- For a quicker baking time and thinner pieces, use a 13-inch baking dish and make granny cake bars.

-- Instead of drizzling the glaze over the entire cake, it’s best to put the glaze on individual servings.
-The cake keeps/stores better without the glaze.
+- Instead of drizzling the glaze over the entire cake, consider adding the glaze to individual servings.
+The cake stores better without the glaze.

 STORAGE & REHEATING

-- Storage: Store this cake covered tightly with foil or plastic wrap in the fridge for up to 5 days.
-I like to store the glaze separately vs. drizzling it over the entire cake.
+- Storage: Store this cake in an airtight container or covered tightly with foil or plastic wrap in the fridge for up to 5 days.
+I like to store the glaze separately rather than drizzling it over the entire cake.

 - Freezing: Cool cake completely.
-Then, cut into slices and freeze flat in a large Ziploc bag for 2-3 months.
-To enjoy, allow cake to come to room temperature (4-6 hours or even overnight) OR pop a slice into the microwave on 50% power for 1-2 minutes and serve warm!
+Then, cut into slices and wrap tightly in plastic wrap.
+Freeze flat in a large Ziploc bag for 2-3 months.
+Thaw cake at room temperature for 4-6 hours or overnight.
+Or you can pop a slice into the microwave on 50% power for 1-2 minutes and serve warm!